ligato/docs/docs/testing/robot-framework-guide.md

 ```
 Setup nodes(docker) for the test.

- - Configuration keyword is based on add VPP nodes and run them:
+ - Configuration keyword is based on add and run VPP nodes:
 ```robot
 Configure Environment 1
     Add Agent VPP Node    agent_vpp_1